pudly/schmopera-hugo/content/articles/the-gypsy-baron.md

 related_articles = ["articles/an-isolated-tenor-in-an-operatic-masterwork-les-contes-dhoffmann.md", "articles/reliably-bubbly-belle-hélène-a-delight.md", "articles/3-ways-to-fight-boredom-at-the-opera.md"]
 related_companies = ["scene/companies/toronto-operetta-theatre.md"]
 related_people = ["scene/people/michael-barrett.md", "scene/people/beste-kalender.md", "scene/people/meghan-lindsay.md"]
 short_description = "This year it's Johann Strauss II's The Gypsy Baron (Ziegeunerbaron).
-Directed by Silva-Marin with Music Direction by Peter Tiefenbach, The Gypsy Baron tells a classic operetta-style tale of a prodigal son, mistaken and hidden identities, prophecies, treasure - and of course, wine." slug = "the-gypsy-baron-great-singing-leads-tots-holiday-offering" title = "The Gypsy Baron: great singing leads TOT's holiday offering" youtube_url = ""
+Directed by Silva-Marin with Music Direction by Peter Tiefenbach, The Gypsy Baron tells a classic operetta-style tale of a prodigal son, mistaken and hidden identities, prophecies, treasure, and of course, wine." slug = "the-gypsy-baron-great-singing-leads-tots-holiday-offering" title = "The Gypsy Baron: great singing leads TOT's holiday offering" youtube_url = ""

 +++
 The operetta has been around for quite a while, and is responsible for the shaping a lot of our musical entertainment as we know it.
-A short branch away from opera on the musical family tree, operetta requires the same high-level, learned singing as your standard opera repertoire, but places other demands few operas require.
+A short branch away from opera on the musical family tree, operetta requires the same high-level, learned singing as your standard opera repertoire, but places additional demands few operas require.

 Including standards of the "classical" canon like _Die Fledermaus_, _Orphée aux Enfers_, and _The Merry Widow_, operetta occupies a key corner of the performing arts spectrum.
 Introducing elements like dancing (performed by the singing characters and not a separate "corps de ballet") and spoken dialogue to the recit-aria-recit-ensemble-recit-finale formula, without operetta we would never have found our way through vaudeville to early musical theatre, which has brought us all the way to things like _Rent_, _The Lion King_, and even _Come From Away_ and _Hamilton_.